Banner image: Ubisoft

 However, if Renown or R6 Credits aren't an issue for you, we have another great option.

-As of now, Finka might be the best operator to bring to the battlefield while attacking.
+As of now, Iana might be the best operator to bring to the battlefield while attacking.
 It's also an operator that can be used without having great knowledge of the map.
-The LMG will do the job, and you will support your teammates with her health and recoil boosts.
+Her loadout is very strong and it includes two fragmentation grenades, which are very important for today's meta.

 We think that the first defender operator you should unlock in Rainbow Six Siege is Jäger.